ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 Like the JWS-based JPA, it also does not support unlinkability if the same JWP is presented multiple times and requires an individually issued JWP for each presentation in order to fully protect privacy.
 When compared to the JWS approach, using a MAC requires less computation but can result in potentially larger presentation proof values.

 The design is intentionally minimal and only involves using a single standardized MAC method instead of a mix of MAC/hash methods or a custom hash-based construct.
-It is able to use any published cryptographic MAC method such as [HMAC](https://datatracker.ietf.org/doc/html/rfc2104) or [KMAC](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-185.pdf).
+It is able to use any published cryptographic MAC method such as HMAC [@?RFC2104] or [KMAC](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-185.pdf).
 It uses traditional public-key based signatures to verify the authenticity of the issuer and holder.

 ### Holder Setup